MTACS/CrossOverIPC/README.md

 ## Description :
-*A lightweight cross-process communication tool for sending and receiving messages on iOS 15 & 16 for rootless jailbreaks*
+*A lightweight cross-process communication tool for sending and receiving messages on iOS 15 & 16.
+(This is a rootful fork for those who still use that style jailbreak.
+Until tools like cycript are updated for rootless or a viable alternative is available, rootful tools are still useful) *

 ## What does it do ?